unlibra/tkinter-unblur/README.md

 from tkinter_unblur import Tk
 ```

 That's it.
-One import change, and your Tkinter app renders crisply.
+One import change, and your Tkinter app renders sharply.

 ## Installation